alexellis/arkade/README.md

 You can support Alex's work on arkade [via GitHub Sponsors](https://github.com/sponsors/alexellis/).

-Or get a copy of his eBook on Go so you can learn how to build tools like k3sup, arkade and OpenFaaS for yourself:
+Or get a copy of his eBook on Go so you can learn how to build tools like k3sup, arkade, and OpenFaaS for yourself:

 <a href="https://openfaas.gumroad.com/l/everyday-golang">
 <img src="https://public-files.gumroad.com/7j27fj7c5xqxm3f9lyxj1pg8oa1w" alt="Buy Everyday Go" width="50%"></a>